Why Do I Need Estate Planning?

 The right estate plan can avoid probate, provide creditor protection, charitable bequests and planned giving, save on taxes and other expenses, and support minor children and loved ones with disabilities.
 If you live in Missouri, reach out to speak with a Missouri estate planning lawyer.

-We work with our clients to prepare a comprehensive, unique estate plan which may include a trust, a will, a health care and financial power of attorney, an advance directive, a HIPAA release, and other important documents.
+Our Missouri estate planning attorney works with clients to prepare a comprehensive, unique estate plan, which may include a trust, a will, a health care and financial power of attorney, an advance directive, a HIPAA release, and other important documents.
 An estate planning lawyer ensures each document complies with Missouri state laws.

 Everyone should have a plan for what happens to their property after they die.
 One way to create this plan is through a will.
 A will allows you to specify where your money and possessions should go upon your passing.
 It also allows you to choose an executor (known as a personal representative in Missouri) of your estate.
 The executor will manage your estate, pay debts, and distribute property as specified.
 A will only takes effect upon your death and must be filed with the probate court.

 For many people, the best and most comprehensive estate plan includes a living trust or revocable trust.
 A trust does what a will can do and much more.
-It is also effective during your lifetime and allows you to choose someone to manage your assets if you become incapacitated.
+It is also effective during your lifetime and allows you to choose someone to manage the assets funded into your trust if you become incapacitated.
 In addition, a revocable trust provides privacy, as it is not filed with the probate court and open to the public like a will.
-There are numerous other advantages to a living trust that can be explored with the help of a qualified St. Louis trust lawyer.
+There are numerous other advantages to a living trust that can be explored with the help of a qualified St. Louis, Missouri trust lawyer.

 Besides living trusts, there are a variety of other trusts, including irrevocable trusts, that can serve many purposes.
-Drafted properly, there are irrevocable trusts that can help you qualify for government benefits, including long-term care or benefits for people who are disabled or considered to have supplemental or special needs.
-Some trusts can also provide asset protection.
-A St. Louis trust lawyer can create a trust to meet your needs and goals.
+Drafted properly, irrevocable trusts can help you qualify for government benefits, including long-term care or benefits for people who are disabled or considered to have supplemental or special needs.
+Some trusts can also provide asset protection and help avoid unnecessary federal and state taxes.
+A St. Louis, Missouri trust lawyer can create a trust to meet your needs and goals.

 Powers of Attorney

 Under Missouri state law, every adult has the sole authority to make decisions about their legal rights.
-Other people, including family members, can’t make decisions on your behalf without specific permission.
+Other people, including family members, cannot make decisions on your behalf without specific permission.
 This becomes a problem if you are incapacitated or otherwise unable to make your own decisions related to medical care, financial matters, or estate planning.
-It’s important to appoint someone you trust to make these decisions for you.
+It’s important to appoint someone you trust to make these decisions for you, or a court may have to appoint someone for you.

 A power of attorney is a legal document you can prepare to appoint someone to make financial or medical decisions.

 A health care power of attorney can name a trusted person to make health care decisions for you if you are unable to make them, such as the type of care you would like to receive and the medical interventions you may or may not want.
-It can be part of your advance directive along with a living will to instruct your health care power of attorney, family, and medical professionals.
+It should be part of your estate plan, along with your advance directive and living will, to instruct your health care power of attorney, family, and medical professionals regarding your health care wishes.
 A HIPAA release form ensures your agent can access your medical files to make informed decisions.

 A financial power of attorney can designate an individual to make financial decisions for you, such as managing your finances, paying your bills, or protecting your legal rights.
-A St. Louis power of attorney lawyer can also prepare limited powers of attorney for specific purposes, for example, to handle a real estate transaction if you are in a different location.
+A Missouri power of attorney lawyer can also prepare limited powers of attorney for specific purposes, for example, to handle a real estate or banking transaction if you are in a different location and unable to personally sign documents.

-If you or a loved one need help assessing whether a power of attorney is right for you and who that person should be, a St. Louis power of attorney lawyer can help review your needs and prepare the legal documents that will work for you.
+If you or a loved one need help assessing whether a power of attorney is right for you and who that person should be, a St. Louis.
+MO power of attorney lawyer can help review your needs and prepare the legal documents that will work for you.

-What is the Best Estate Plan for My Family and Me?
+What is the Best Missouri Estate Plan for My Family and Me?